 We have three major requirements when it comes to the eligibility criteria of applicants: Anyone who fits into these

 No, applications can be submitted online only.

 The applications for the year 2018-19 has started and the last date to apply is 23rd May 2018

 Shortlisted candidates are notified on an ongoing basis during the application period.
 We continuously engage with shortlisted applicants over an online forum to get to know them better as well as to clarify their doubts about the Fellowship.
 The earlier you apply, the more you will be able to interact with us and you really don’t want to miss that!

-Please write to us at email@example.com and we will try to accommodate your request.
+On successful short-listing for the next round, candidates may write to us at email@example.com.
+We will try to accommodate their request.